stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ## Model Construction and Selection

-Model selection was performed using the methodology of Zuur et al. (2009), as outlined in the steps below.
+Selection of the best model for each COC was performed using the methodology of Zuur al. (2009), as outlined in the steps below.
+Statistical analyses and model fitting were performed in R (R Core Team, 2021).

 ### Step 1.
-Select strong potential predictors
+Select strong potential landscape predictors

-The initial step was to find a suitable set of potential predictors for the COC in question.
-Single-predictor linear models were constructed for the relationship between *ln*-transformed chemical concentration and each landscape or land use predictor, in turn.
+The initial step was to find a suitable set of potential landscape predictors for the COC in question.
+Single-predictor linear models were constructed for the relationship between *ln*-transformed chemical concentration and each landscape predictor, in turn.
 Plots were visually assessed to determine candidate predictors for linear mixed effects models.
 We looked for slopes with a p-value of &lt; 0.05, and for data points to fall roughly along the best fit model line.
 If prior knowledge indicated the importance of certain predictors, those were also included in the set of candidate predictors.

 ### Step 2.
-Control for collinearity
+Construct a beyond-optimal model, controlling for collinearity

-To prevent using highly correlated landscape parameters together in statistical models, we calculated the correlation coefficient for each pair of landscape predictors.
-Highly correlated landscape parameters (correlation coefficient ≥ 0.85) were not used together in any models.
+The starting point of our model selection process was a "beyond-optimal" model, where the fixed component of the mixed effects model contained as many strong landscape predictors as possible.
+To prevent using highly correlated landscape predictors together in statistical models, we calculated calculated the correlation coefficient for each coefficient pair of landscape predictors, and eliminated select predictors to reduce correlation.
+We then constructed a generalized leas squared (gls) model in R (nlme package, Pinheiro et al., 2021) using the beyond-optimal set of fixed effects, and utilizing restricted maximum likelihood estimation (REML).

+Throughout the model selection process, highly correlated landscape predictors (correlation coefficient ≥0.85) were not used together in any models.

 ### Step 3.
 Control for heterogeneity (heteroskedasticity)

-Once a strong set of potential predictors was found, we constructed a generalized least squares (gls) model in R, using all potential predictors that were not highly correlated.
-Normalized residuals from this “beyond-optimal” were plotted against the model’s fitted values, and examined for heteroskedasticity.
+Normalized residuals from the “beyond-optimal” gls model were plotted against the model’s fitted values, and examined for heteroskedasticity.
 We also plotted residuals against agency, year, season, land use, precipitation, antecedent dry days, and all potential predictors, to look for patterns in residuals.
-If residual plots showed evidence of heteroskedasticity, we tried a series of gls models with different variance structures that utilized agency, season, and precipitation as variance covariates.
-Variance structure for each COC was selected as that of the model with the lowest Akaike information criterion (AIC) value.
+If residual plots showed evidence of heteroskedasticity, we tried a series of gls models (fitted with REML) with different variance structures that utilized agency, season, and precipitation as variance covariates.
+Variance structure for each COC was selected based on the lowest Akaike information criterion (AIC) value.

 ### Step 4.
 Find the proper random effects structure

 Next, we used the beyond-optimal model with the correct variance structure to find the proper random effects structure.
-The beyond-optimal gls model was compared to a linear mixed effects (lme) random intercept model, where the intercept was allowed to change per agency.
-Because the gls model and the random intercept model are nested, the two models were compared using the likelihood ratio test to see if one model was significantly better than the other (p-value &lt; 0.05).
+The beyond-optimal gls model was compared to a linear mixed effects (lme) -random intercept model (nlme package, Pinheiro et al., 2021) fitted with REML, where the intercept was allowed to change per agency.
+Because the gls model and the random intercept model are nested, the two models were compared using a likelihood ratio test to see if one model was significantly better than the other (p-value &lt; 0.05).
 The best-fit model was then selected based on the lowest AIC value.
 For all COCs, the random intercept model fit the data better than the gls model with no random effects.

-A random intercept for agency makes sense for the stormwater data, because there were opportunities for each agency to differ slightly in sample collection methodologies.
+A random intercept for agency is suitable for the stormwater data because there were opportunities for each agency to differ slightly in sample collection methodologies.
 Selection of lab for sample analysis, timing of sample collection once a storm began, and any biases in